The Connection between ADHD & Burnout

 Having burnout can be avoided, even in people with ADHD.
 Having this condition doesn't necessarily equate to having burnouts.
 These instances can be prevented if we can adequately assess our condition.
 Here are some tips that might help you prevent burnout:

 You Cannot Do Everything

 Accept that you cannot do everything, especially all at once.
 The pressure will build up, and the motivation to do these tasks will affect our minds and make us feel that we aren't in control.
 Taking time to talk to your team about your job can be very helpful to cope with burnout at work.
-It is okay to admit that we cannot do some enormous task because it may not be possible to do them alone.
-Try to seek help from your friends or colleagues when times of pressure are piling up.

 Learn How to Relax